wheelerlab-uwec/wrmXpress-gui/README.md

 1. Create a folder that contains all the input images.
 This folder is where temporary working files/images will be stored, where output data will be written, and will be mounted as a volume in the Docker container.
 2. Start the Docker engine and open up the Dashboard.
+3. Use the search bar to find and pull the latest images from DockerHub:
+   * `wheelern/wrmxpress_gui`
+   * `zamanianlab/wrmxpress`

-3. Use the search bar to find and pull the latest wheelern/wrmXpress_gui image from DockerHub.
-Choose the most recent tag.
-The compressed image size is >1.5 GB, so it will take a few minutes to pull.
+   Choose the most recent tags.
+The compressed images are >1.5 GB and >7 GB respectively, so they will take a few minutes to pull.

     <img src="readme_img/dd1.png" alt="step 2" width="500" />